 - Rollover deals - make it clear to your bank what you want to do with your money once your term reaches maturity, otherwise it may automatically be rolled over into a lower interest rate term.

 - 31 day notice period - some banks and credit unions require a 31 day notice period for early withdrawals, so just be sure you’re aware that you may not be able to access your money in an emergency.

 Check out Mozo’s guide on term deposit tricks and traps for more information on what to look out for when locking your money away.

 Didn’t find the term deposit you were after?
 Why not head to our compare term deposits hub for more options or take a look at the term deposit interest rates on offer below.

-Compare term deposit interest rates - rates updated daily
+Compare term deposit interest rates - last updated November 28, 2020

 - MyState Bank